 Since I’m from Croatia I will make a small comparison.
 The most I miss the warm weather and sunny days, warm people and drinking coffee all day.
 On the other hand in Rotterdam, you can get a much brighter future and a much faster life.
 You will have a better financial situation, but more often you will need to have a holiday due to the speed of life and stress.

 The big problem in Rotterdam is to find housing.
 I suggest you start your search 6 months before arrival.
-I am the apartment at the student dorm paid as much as 750 euros.
-I paid a 750 euro monthly apartment in a student dorm.
+The apartment at the student dorm I paid as much as 750 euros.
 For a room in a shared apartment, the price is about 500 euros.
 It is also interesting that if you decide to buy the property, the price per square meter in Rotterdam and Split is literally the same.
 This was my opinion about life in this city.
-Now I ask you the same question: how it is to live in Rotterdam?
+Now I ask you the same question: